Past spill response engagement materials

 This policy paper will be used to build regulations for the Land-Base Spill Preparedness and Response Regime due to be introduced this spring.
 If you have any comments please direct them to email@example.com.

 Technical working groups

 It is the ministry’s intention to complete select regulations in early 2017; other regulations will take longer to develop.
 Public input on the third Intentions Paper will inform the regulation development, including the following input from three technical working groups that met between July and September 2016:

 Several industry groups generated a proposal for how a Preparedness and Response Organization (PRO) would best help them meet their new legal obligations as Regulated Persons.
-In response, the ministry provided two documents to clarify their legislative intent.
+In response, the Province provided two documents to clarify their legislative intent.

-2016 First Nations Engagement
+2016 First Nations engagement

 This two-day symposium held in Richmond on April 20 and 21, 2016 was designed to gather feedback on the new legislation summarized in the third Intentions Paper, to seek input on the development of new regulations and to identify participants for technical working groups.